 Her awards include the Polari First Book Prize, a Northern Writers’ Award and the CWA Dagger in the Library 2017.
 Her acclaimed Kate Daniels’ crime series is in development with Stephen Fry’s production company, Sprout Pictures.
 Mari is also the reader-in-residence for the Theakston’s Old Peculier Crime Writing Festival, Harrogate.

 I’m going to hand over to Mari in a minute, but wanted to say that I also asked her if she would be kind enough to suggest some things she’d found helpful as a writer – books, publications, organisations – and I’ve listed them at the end of this piece.
-At the moment, clicking on a link takes you to a relevant web page … over the weeks I’ll add a piece about all of them to the Writers’ Resources section of this website.
+Clicking on a link takes you to a relevant web page.

 Over to Mari.

 Thanks for inviting me over to talk about THE LOST, Hazel.

 As you know, I recently changed publisher.
 I’m now with Orion, the home of some of my favourite crime writers.
 My new editor was keen for me to write something new and THE LOST is the result, my first book featuring Stone and Oliver.
 These two detectives work for Northumbria Police at Northern Area Command, Middle Engine Lane, Wallsend – aka Middle Earth – where they begin the series in general CID.

 Stone and Oliver – two detectives with their own secrets